MLHale/nebraska-gencyber/teachers/containers/README.md

 docker images
 ```

-> If the build is successful, `nebraskagencyberdevenv_django` and `postgres` appear in your local image listing.
+> If the build is successful, `nebraskagencyberdevenv_django` appears in your local image listing.
 Services are built once and then tagged, by default as `projectname_service`

 # Easy Peasy 😏